Side-by-Side Elements

 Will you need input from my family, friends, or healthcare providers during the evaluation?

-The majority of Level 1 Autism evaluations (associated with lower support needs relative to other Autism presentations) do not require consultation with family members, friends, or healthcare providers.
-However, with the client’s permission, we are always willing to review written input from family members, caregivers, or members of the healthcare team if the client believes it would be helpful.
+For most self-referred adult clients, we do not typically need to gather information from others, although this may be recommended in some situations (such as evaluations for Autism Spectrum Disorder Level 2 or Level 3).
+The majority of Level 1 Autism evaluations do not require consultation with family members.
+However, with the client's permission, we are always willing to review written input from family members, caregivers, or members of the healthcare team if the client believes it would be helpful.

 My primary care provider and/or therapist said that I'm not Autistic.
 Should I still get evaluated?

-If you have been told you are not Autistic but continue to have questions or feel that the explanation does not fully fit your experiences, seeking a comprehensive evaluation may still be worthwhile.
-A formal assessment can offer clarity, validation, and guidance, regardless of the outcome.
+It is not uncommon for individuals to receive differing opinions about Autism from well-intentioned providers.
+Many primary care providers, psychiatrists, and therapists have limited training in the full range of Autism presentations.
+If you have been told you are not Autistic but continue to have questions or feel that the explanation does not fully fit your experiences, seeking a comprehensive evaluation may still be worthwhile to offer clarity and validation.

 What child and teen age ranges do you work with?